moonlitesolutions/SolrVagrant/README.md

 # SolrVagrant

 Vagrant Config for Solr Testing

 I made this to make it easier to test SolrClient python library with multiple versions of Solr.
-However, I think this can have other uses, so I am putting it up on github.
+However, I think this can have other uses, so I am putting it up on github as it's own repo.

-This vagrant + ansible rig will set up zookeepers, and versions of solr listed in ansible/plays/playbook.yml (at the end).
+This vagrant + ansible rig will set up zookeepers, and several versions of solr listed in ansible/plays/playbook.yml (at the end).

 Zookeepers go into /opt/zk1, zk2, zk3.